How to Train Your Dog to Know the "Leave It" Command

 - The ham sitting on the counter you forgot about while you went to answer the door.
 You come down the hall to see Maxwell with his paws on the counter about to go to town – or maybe he has already grabbed it and dropped your beautiful dinner on the floor!
 Leave it!
 Disaster averted and with a little repair, dinner is still preserved.
 It wasn’t the behavior you wanted of course, but dogs being dogs, they sometimes will do things we forget to guard against such as counter cruising.
 The leave it command can actually be used to “set up” your dog training and retraining by putting food out on counters and working diligently with them to leave it in every sense of the word.
 This one is harder with some breeds and larger dogs who find it so much easier to grab things off high places but it works.
 Repetition and diligence are key here though.

-Changing up how you use the command is important as well.
-Any dog will perfect a command done a certain way every time but the ultimate goal is that the dog learn to process those words and to respond to them in ANY situation when you give the command.
+Changing up how you use the cue is important as well.
+Any dog will perfect a cue if done a certain way every time, but the ultimate goal is that the dog learns to process those words and to respond to them in ANY situation when you give the command.
 Again, that includes that sweet-smelling bucket of antifreeze just sitting there waiting for someone to lick it up.
 It happened to someone I know and the 3-year-old dog victim was put to sleep the next day because she went into renal failure.

-We are here to protect our dogs from their own natural instincts sometimes and the leave it command can do that in the worst of situations if they have it learned properly.
+We are here to protect our dogs from their own natural instincts sometimes and leave it can do that in the worst of situations if they have it learned properly.
 I have used it in a panic situation and had them respond.
-I always try to be in control when giving a command but unfortunately, life happens sometimes.
-I have found though that even a panicked command of LEAVE IT works!
+I always try to be in control when giving a cue but unfortunately, life happens sometimes.
+I have found though that even a panicked LEAVE IT works!
 That's a good thing!
-Many times a leave it command has acted as a drop it command.
+Many times a leave it has acted as a drop it command.
 They did get my drift and what behavior I wanted to stop immediately.

 Questions & Answers